Sonia (singer): Recent career

+In 2008, Sonia recorded a cover of the Beatles' "She Loves You" for the Liverpool – The Number Ones Album.
+On 1 June 2009, Sonia released her first single in 14 years, "Fool for Love".

+On 21 December 2012, Sonia performed at the Stock Aitken Waterman "Hit Factory Live" reunion concert at The O2 in London, along with many other former SAW acts, including Kylie Minogue.
+In summer 2018, in conjunction with her appearance in the Channel 5 program Celebrity 5 Go Caravanning, Sonia's recording of "Dancing in the Driver's Seat", written by Barry Upton and Gordon Pogoda, was released.
+Another song recorded with Upton and Pogoda in 2007, "Your Heart or Mine", was released in 2018 as its follow-up.
+Sonia signed a new record deal with Energise Records in 2019, and a new single, "A Night That's Never Ending", was released.

+She appeared on series 5 of Hacker Time.
+In 2018, Sonia appeared alongside Todd Carty, Tony Blackburn, Colin Baker and Sherrie Hewson in Channel 5's Celebrity 5 Go Caravanning.
+Sonia made a guest appearance as herself in Channel 4 soap opera, Hollyoaks, in 2023.

-Sonia was a prominent advocate and supporter for Liverpool's bid to host the 2023 Eurovision Song Contest.
+Sonia was a prominent advocate and supporter for Liverpool's bid to host the Eurovision Song Contest 2023.
 The city was announced as the winner in October 2022, beating the largest city in Scotland, Glasgow, who finished runner up.
 Ahead of the 2023 contest, Sonia was a prominent feature in the promotion of the contest being held in Liverpool, including a "Spot Sonia" competition held throughout the city, giving the public a chance to win tickets to the contest.
 During the Grand Final, Sonia performed her 1993 UK Eurovision entry "Better the Devil You Know" as the interval act.

 In 2024, it was announced that Sonia was cast as a special guest in the musical theatre production Now!
 That's What I Call a Musical which was directed and choreographed by Craig Revel Horwood.
 She featured as the sole special guest star on the Scottish dates of the production at the King's Theatre in Glasgow between 18–22 February 2025.
 Sonia did not feature as the guest in some of the dates, instead, singer Sinitta was cast as the special guest for some performances.